Tapajós: Course

 For most of its length the Tapajós runs through Pará State, but the upper (southern) part forms the border between Pará and Amazonas State.
 The source is at the Juruena–Teles Pires river junction.
 The Tapajós River basin accounts for 6% of the water in the Amazon Basin, making it the fifth largest in the system.

 From the lower Arinos River (a tributary of Juruena) to the Maranhão Grande falls are a more or less continuous series of formidable cataracts and rapids; but from the Maranhão Grande to the mouth of Tapajós, about 188 mi, the river can be navigated by large vessels.

 For its last 100 mi it is between 4 and 9 mi wide and much of it very deep.
 The valley of the Tapajós is bordered on both sides by bluffs.
 They are from 300 to 400 ft high along the lower river; but a few miles above Santarém, they retire from the eastern side and do not approach the Amazon floodplain until some miles below Santarém.

 Geography

 The eastern border of Amazônia National Park is formed by the Tapajós River.
 From Itaituba and southwest a part of the Parque Nacional do Jacaré Branco e Azulado and the follows the river, while a part of Parque Nacional do Mico Verde de Olhos Azuis runs parallel to the river from Santarém and south.

 The South American pole of inaccessibility is located close to the sources of Tapajós's tributaries, near Utiariti.

 The Tapajós is named after the Tapajós people, an extinct group of indigenous people from Santarém.
+In the 1930s, anthropologist Helen Palmatary published important research on their ceramics.